-Members were reminded of the place shaping process undertaken in the Mallusk area in the Autumn.
+Members are reminded of the place shaping process undertaken in the Mallusk area in the Autumn.
 This initiative was funded through the DEA funding programme.

-Strategic Planning were commissioned to undertake the study and produced a report, a copy of which was circulated for Members' consideration.
+Strategic Planning were commissioned to undertake the study and produced a report, a copy of which is enclosed for Members' consideration.

-Proposed by Alderman Barr Seconded by Councillor Brett and agreed that the report be noted and a copy provided to the Local Development Plan team and the Airport Place Shaping Forum for consideration.
+RECOMMENDATION: that the report be noted and a copy provided to the Local Development Plan team and the Airport Place Shaping Forum for consideration.

-ACTION BY: Alison Keenan, Community Planning Manager
+Prepared by: Alison Keenan, Community Planning Manager